 Course Objectives: Inference of past behaviors and adaptations from skeletal remains is crucial to the fields of bioarchaeology, functional morphology, forensic anthropology and human paleontology.
 This course examines the mechanical influences on skeletal morphology from the perspectives of growth, allometry and evolution.
 Analytical techniques for describing and inferring the mechanical behavior of bones are emphasized.
-Quantitative skills learned in this course include 1) modeling bone behavior at the tissue and structural level, 2) predicting physiological response of bone to load histories, 3) determination of scaling effects on skeletal form and composition and 4) consequences of ontogenetic shifts in skeletal development in a comparative evolutionary framework.
+Quantitative skills learned in this course include 1) modeling bone behavior at the tissue and structural level, 2) predicting physiological response of bone to load histories, 3) determination of scaling effects on skeletal form and composition and 4) developmental influences on skeletal evolution in a comparative framework.